snagy22000/LMD-UI-Framework/README.md

 ## Executive Summary:

 Overall, the hackathon went well.
 We used a combination of gitter.im for discussions, Trello for project management, and github for coding.
-We performed a final review using Floobits for pair-programming.
-We split the work fairly, set up expectations and communications to coordinate the time-zone differences (Charlie is in Argentina; Sebastian and Michel in Central Europe), and communicated well at every single step.
+We hoped to perform a final review using Floobits for pair-programming but were unable to get to do it.
+We split the work fairly, set up expectations and communications to coordinate the time-zone differences (Charlie is in Argentina; Sebastian and Michel in Central Europe, and Obed in DC), and communicated well at every single step.
 Apart from the obvious room for improvement, we ended up having enough time to make our site and components responsive.